n3dst4/irid/README.md

 .contrast ( [light, dark] )
 ----------------

-Returns a new Colour object representing a tone which will be as legible as possible as a text/foreground colour when the original colour is used as a background.
+Returns a new Irid object representing a tone which will be as legible as possible as a text/foreground colour when the original colour is used as a background.
 The defaults are #111 (on light backgrounds) and #eee (on dark backgrounds.)
-If supplied, light and dark are strings or Colour objects which will be used instead (light should be a light colour for use on dark backgrounds, dark should be a dark colour for use on light backgrounds.)
+If supplied, light and dark are strings or Irid objects which will be used instead (light should be a light colour for use on dark backgrounds, dark should be a dark colour for use on light backgrounds.)